 course Topics

-In addition to doing a deep dive of the folklore of 5 different plants (each month besides the last, which will focus on wintering and closing the space!), we will explore the following themes together:
+In addition to doing a deep dive of the folklore of 10 different plants, we will explore the following themes together:

 • Flowers and Plants as Allies for the Underworld